 Growing bell peppers in pots is a great way to get fresh green peppers just a few steps from the kitchen.
 Here at Pepper Geek, we have an ever-expanding container garden.
 Potted pepper plants turn our porch into a mini pepper forest every year.

 Learning to grow your own peppers is exciting.
 I still remember realizing that I could save seeds from a store bought pepper and grow them into entire plants in my yard.
 It is fascinating, fun and affordable.
+And, you can use them for a delicious stuffed pepper soup.

 In this article, we have laid out our entire process of growing bell peppers in pots.
 This guide can also be used for other pepper varieties like banana, jalapeno, serrano and more.
 However, if you plan to grow super-spicy varieties, start here.